-> Ensure that you’ve tightened the wire enough before securing the plug body back into place.
-After you’re sure everything is connected correctly, push the wires inside so you can be ready for the next step.
+Ensure that you’ve tightened the wire enough before securing the plug body back into place.
+After you’re sure everything is connected correctly, push the wires inside to be ready for the next step.

-> Turn off the branch circuit breakers one by one and finally the main breaker.
-Test all the circuit breakers to make sure they aren’t registering any voltage.
+Turn off the branch circuit breakers one by one and, finally, the main breaker.
+Test all the circuit breakers to ensure they aren’t registering any voltage.
 Unscrew the panel cover, remove a knockout, and attach the conduit.
 Pull the wires through the conduit so they can all be seen in the box.

-> For the interlock kit to work, it’ll require the place near the main breaker to be free.
-This is because you’ll be installing the generator breaker and initiate the mechanical advantages of interlocking
+For the interlock kit to work, it’ll require the place near the main breaker to be free.
+This is because you’ll be installing the generator breaker and initiating the mechanical advantages of interlocking

-> Depending on the size of your interlock kit, you might have to remove one or two circuit breakers to another position.
+Depending on the size of your interlock kit, you might have to remove one or two circuit breakers to another position.

-> Secure the new circuit breaker.
+Secure the new circuit breaker.
 Screw the red and black terminals on each side of the circuit breaker.
-Take the white wire and attach it onto the bond rail while the black one connects to the ground rail.
+Take the white wire and attach it to the bond rail while the black connects to the ground rail.

-> After you confirm that everything has gone to the right place, use the retaining bracket to secure the circuit breaker in its place.
+After you confirm that everything has gone to the right place, use the retaining bracket to secure the circuit breaker in its place.

 9. Drill the Holes for the Interlock Kit